Cordyceps: benefits, dosage, contraindications

 ✪✪✪✪✪

 Cordyceps has been widely used as a tonic for patients in poor health in China.
-As a fermentation product of cordyceps, jinshuibao has been used in clinical practice for a long time, particularly in the treatment of diabetic kidney disease and nephropathy.
-A meta-analysis of clinical studies on patients with diabetic nephropathy shows that taking 0.5 to 2 g of cordyceps orally three times a day along with angiotensin-converting enzyme inhibitors (ACEI) or angiotensin receptor blockers (ARB) reduces blood urea nitrogen by 2 mg/dL and lowers serum creatinine levels by 0.1 mg/dL compared to ACEI/ARB treatment alone.
-Furthermore, Cordyceps might benefit patients undergoing angiography to reduce the risk of contrast-induced nephropathy, a form of kidney damage that can occur after certain medical procedures.
-A preliminary clinical study on patients with diabetic nephropathy shows that taking 2 to 3 g of cordyceps orally three times a day for 3 days before and after angiography reduces the risk of contrast-induced nephropathy by approximately 48% to 66% compared to standard treatment.
+As a fermentation product of Cordyceps, the jinshuibao has long been used in clinical practice, particularly in the treatment of diabetic kidney disease and nephropathy.
+A meta-analysis of clinical studies in patients with diabetic nephropathy shows that taking 0.5 to 2 g of Cordyceps orally three times daily together with angiotensin-converting enzyme inhibitors (ACEIs) or angiotensin receptor blockers (ARBs) reduces blood urea nitrogen by 2 mg/dL and decreases serum creatinine levels by 0.1 mg/dL compared with ACEI/ARB treatment alone.
+Furthermore, Cordyceps may benefit patients undergoing angiography by reducing the risk of contrast-induced nephropathy, a form of kidney damage that can occur after certain medical procedures.
+A preliminary clinical study in patients with diabetic nephropathy shows that taking 2 to 3 g of Cordyceps orally three times daily for 3 days before and after angiography reduces the risk of contrast-induced nephropathy by approximately 48% to 66% compared with standard treatment.

 Posologie